adhuliya/SLANG/README.md

 ### How to use?

-We require that clang/llvm to be built from source. `MY_LLVM_DIR` points to the directory housing the `build` as well as the `llvm` source directory.
+We require that clang/llvm to be built from source.
+We assume `MY_LLVM_DIR` points to the directory housing the `build` as well as the `llvm` source directory.

 Now to use "./checkers/SlangCheckers/" do the following,

     $ cp -r ./checkers/SlangCheckers $MY_LLVM_DIR/llvm/tools/clang/lib/StaticAnalyzer/Checkers/

-or you can also create a symbolic link with the same name in the Clang's source, to point to the `cpp` file in this repo (recommended).
+or you can also create a symbolic link with the same name in the Clang's source, to point to the files in the `./checkers/SlangCheckers/` folder.

-Modify `$MY_LLVM_DIR/llvm/tools/clang/lib/StaticAnalyzer/Checkers/CMakeLists.txt` to add the name of the new source file so that `cmake` can pick it up.
+Modify `$MY_LLVM_DIR/llvm/tools/clang/lib/StaticAnalyzer/Checkers/CMakeLists.txt` to add the name of the new source files so that `cmake` can pick it up.
 Add the file name just below the line that reads `DebugCheckers.cpp`, maintaining the indentation.
 The file would then read something like this,

     $ cd $MY_LLVM_DIR/llvm/tools/clang/lib/StaticAnalyzer/Checkers/
     $ cat CMakeLists.txt